sofiarocchietti/sofiarocchietti/README.md

 ### SOFLIX
 #### Front-End Project (React, CSS)
 This is a clone from another app you already know 😉.
-You can watch your favorite movie trailers!
+You can watch your favorite movies and TV Shows trailers!

 [<img src="https://github.com/sofiarocchietti/sofiarocchietti/blob/main/img/SOFLIX.gif"/>](https://github.com/sofiarocchietti/soflix)
 ---